Quaternionic Carleson measures: Carleson measures

 \subsection{Main result}

 Given a nonnegative measure $\mu$ on $\B$, we can define a nonnegative measure $\mu^s$ on the complex unit disc, by "projecting" all the mass of $\mu$ on a fixed slice.
 More precisely, suppose first that $\mu(\B\cap \rr)=0$.
-Fix the imaginary unit $i$ and define ${\mu^+}^{proj}_I$ to be the projection of the measure $\mu^+_I$ on the half-disc $\B^+_{i}$:
+If $E \subseteq \D$, we define